-VALIC, Lincoln Financial, Fidelity, and TIAA-CREF are authorized carriers for the Optional Retirement Program.
-Link directly to each carrier's specific web-site to learn more about the carriers and their services, or contact a local representative.
+Fidelity and TIAA-CREF are authorized carriers for the Optional Retirement Program.
+Link directly to each carrier's specific web-site below to enroll in an account and learn more about the carriers and their services, or contact a local representative.

 - Schedule an Appointment with a Fidelity Consultant

 Select North Carolina State University as your campus.
 Select the Enroll Now button.
 Under the Enroll Online section, click on the North Carolina State University Retirement Plans link.
 You can then register with TIAA-CREF.